hahahihidede/Connect-Agentspace-to-Social-Media-API/README.md

 ### 2.1.
 GCP Service Architecture

-Here's an explanation of the workflow and the role of each GCP service in this architecture:
+[cite_start]Here's an explanation of the workflow and the role of each GCP service in this architecture[cite: 9]:

 * [cite_start]**Cloud Scheduler**: Automatically triggers the `trend-generator` Cloud Run service every 2 minutes[cite: 10].
 * [cite_start]**Cloud Run (`trend-generator`)**: Generates rich dummy trend data (from platforms like Facebook, TikTok, Twitter, Instagram) and ingests this data into the `daily_trends` and `social_media_posts` tables in BigQuery[cite: 11].